vogsphe-re/midea-ac-py/README.md

 **How to Get Token and K1:**
 - If your device's version is V2, please ignore.
 - If you are in China, please install [meiju-gettoken-only-china.apk](https://media.githubusercontent.com/media/mac-zhou/LFS/main/meiju-gettoken-only-china.apk) first.
+- If you are OverSea(Outside China), please install [Midea-Air-gettoken-only-oversea.apk](https://media.githubusercontent.com/media/mac-zhou/LFS/main/Midea-Air-gettoken-only-oversea.apk) first.
+- I just changed the log level of APP, you can modify it yourself.
-- Use ```adb```，filter from logcat:
+- Use `adb`，filter from logcat:
 ```shell
 adb logcat | grep doKeyAgree
 ```
-- If you are overseas, please help to add how to get, not surprisingly, the keyword is also `doKeyAgree`
+- You may need to be patient, it may take 5-30 minutes, you can reopen or relogin.

 **Example configuration.yaml:**
 * Single device